polarfire-soc/polarfire-soc-linux-examples/system-services/README.md

 # PolarFire SoC System Services Examples

-This example application contains a proof of concept for acquiring:
+This example application is a demonstration of how to acquire:
 - the board serial number
 - the fpga digest
-- a constant stream of output from the rng device
+- a constant stream of output from the on-board true random number generator (TRNG)
+- an ecdsa signature of a 48 bit hash

-Run the example program, first build it by running make:
+Before running the example program, build it by running make:
 ```
 make
 ```